MicrosoftDocs/query-docs/query-languages/dax/bitand-function-dax.md

 ---
 # BITAND

-Returns a bitwise 'AND' of two numbers.
+Returns a bitwise AND of two numbers.

 ## Syntax